devzakir/devzakir/README.md

-## Hi there 👋 I am a Full-stack Web Developer from Dhaka, Bangladesh.
+## Hi there 👋  I am Zakir!
+Nice to meet you!

-> I work with JavaScript, Vue.js, Nuxt.js, Laravel, REST API, MySQL & Git.
+> I am a Full-stack Web Developer from Dhaka, Bangladesh.
+I work with JavaScript, Vue.js, Nuxt.js, Laravel, REST API, MySQL & Git.
 You can see what I am currently up to on [ZakirHossen.com](https://zakirhossen.com).

 ## 🎮 Check out some stuff about me
 - 🔭 I’m currently working on [@zakirsoft](https://github.com/zakirsoft) and [@echotemplate](https://github.com/echotemplate).